 Buying second hand technology.
 While I don’t want landfill full of perfectly good devices, you cannot be sure what has been embedded in a device by the previous users choices.
 A lot of technology is obnoxiously expensive, but a lot of companies now offer trade-in incentives and payment plans.
 This is a better option than buying second hand, unfortunately.
 Even buying from a friend, you are inheriting their choices and tech boundaries.

 EMF Radiation.
 All electronic devices change the quality of your environment.
 Humans benefit from negative ions in the air.
 These are produced by things like beeswax candles, being in nature / moving air and water, sunlight, rubbing your hands together, salt lamps etc. Computers, phones, TV, electronic devices on the other hand all produce positive ions.
 Too many of these in the environment is not good for human health.
 If you’re serious about reducing positive ions in your environment, there are detectors that can help identify which devices and areas of your home / office are worse.

 Physical protection.
 If you’re looking to protect yourself from identity fraud, protecting your personal cards with something like an RFID wallet is one place to start.
-This inhibits your personal identity being able to be swiped while in your pocket (which happens more than you think).
+This inhibits your personal identity being able to be swiped while in your pocket (which happens more than you might think).